Skip to main content

 Welcome to CVNM’s Scorecard website!
 We hope our modern, easy-to-navigate and mobile-friendly design will help better facilitate your understanding of how your legislators are representing your conservation values.
 If you have questions about our website, please contact us at info@CVNM.org.

-The 2023 Scorecard offers a snapshot of the conservation performance of the 2023 regular session of the 56th New Mexico legislature.
+The 2025 Scorecard offers a snapshot of the conservation performance of the 2025 session of the 57th New Mexico legislature.

 CVNM’s Cycle of Accountability